The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 - ServiceNow: Cloud software specialist

-Developments show that the Magnificent Seven are not a static construct.
-While Microsoft, Nvidia, and Meta are expanding their dominance, Apple and Tesla are fighting for their position.
+Developments show that the Magnificent Seven are not a static entity.
+While Microsoft, Nvidia, and Meta are expanding their dominance, Apple and Tesla are fighting for their positions.
 New challengers are already waiting in the wings.

 Your global marketing and business development partner